palefaced/Java-Selenium-TestAutomationProject/README.md

 Test Data Management

-Source: JSON files used as the data source for test cases.
+Source: JSON files are used as the data source for test cases.
 Purpose: Enables dynamic test execution by fetching inputs from structured JSON data.
 Build and Dependency Management